DONA-club/flow/README.md

     timezone: string;
     location?: { lat: number; lon: number };
-    actor?: string; // Human or machine identifier decision?: boolean; // Was this a decision point?
+    actor?: string; // Human or machine identifier role?: string; // Actor role in project (engineer, designer, PM, etc.) decision?: boolean; // Was this a decision point? visibility?: string[]; // Which parties can observe this event };
-  };
 };
 ```